-A proposed bikeway along 11th Street is could soon be a reality — and it could run right through the Boise High School campus.
+A proposed bikeway along 11th Street could soon be a reality — and it could run right through the Boise High School campus.

 The bikeway, built by the Ada County Highway District, would run from Heron Street in the North End to West State Street, connecting Camel’s Back Park with Downtown.

 It would be part of a “low-stress bikeway” shared by vehicles, but where traffic is slight and speeds are 25 mph or less.
-A low-street bikeway is a road where “biking is likely to be comfortable for people with a wide range of ages and abilities,” according to the 2018 Bike Master Plan addendum to ACHD’s Roadways to Bikeways plan.
+A low-stress bikeway is a road where “biking is likely to be comfortable for people with a wide range of ages and abilities,” according to the 2018 Bike Master Plan addendum to ACHD’s Roadways to Bikeways plan.

 Brooke Green, a senior transportation planner for the Ada County Highway District, told the district’s commissioners Sept.
 4 that ACHD worked closely with administrators at Boise High to identify the best way to route the cycling public.